redpesk-samples/signal-composer-plugins-demo-n2k/docs/4-Usage.md

-# redpesk® demo-n2k plugin usage
+# redpesk demo-n2k plugin usage

 This part will introduce you how you can start the demo that takes place late 2020 for the redpesk showcase, either with the pluging coming from your package manager, or the demo-n2k plugin you just build from source.